 Tests that you can do at home if you suspect you have a tibia fracture

-• Stand next to a chair so that you can hold onto it for balance.
+• Stand next to a chair that you can hold onto for balance.

-• Now, lift up one foot so that you are standing on one leg for 30 seconds.
+• Now, lift one foot to stand on one leg for 30 seconds.

-• Repeat this test by standing on your other leg and compare what you felt.
+• Repeat this test by standing on your other leg.
+Compare what you felt.

 • If you felt pain in your lower leg or shin or even worse, you were unable to stand on your sore leg, it could be a sign of a tibia fracture.
 This includes proximal and distal tibia fractures as well as tibia shaft fractures.

-• Getting the right treatment for a tibia fracture is important, so rather seek help.
+• Getting the right treatment for a tibia fracture is important, rather seek help.

-• Stand comfortably with your feet slightly apart and arms hanging next to your sides.
+• Stand comfortably with your feet slightly apart and arms hanging at your sides.

-• You can stand behind a chair to hold on for balance if you need to.
+• You can stand behind a chair to hold on for balance.

-• Lift the foot of your uninjured leg off the floor and hold it there for 30 seconds.
+• Lift the foot of your uninjured leg off the floor so that you are standing on one leg.

 • Do not continue if standing on one leg is too painful.

-• Lift your heel off the ground by doing a calf raise and flop back down.
+• Lift your heel off the ground (like doing a calf raise) and flop back down.
 Repeat this 10 times.

 • If you have sharp pain in your lower leg or shin when jumping or landing, it could be a sign of a tibia fracture.
 This includes proximal and distal tibia fractures as well as tibia shaft fractures.

-• Getting the right treatment for a tibia fracture is important, so rather seek help.
+• Getting the right treatment for a tibia fracture is important, rather seek help.

 How bad is it?